Jodi Balfour: Personal life

 Balfour was based in Vancouver, British Columbia, Canada.
 As of 2021 she was co-owner of Nelson the Seagull, a coffeehouse and bake shop in the city's Gastown neighbourhood.

-On 30 June 2021, she announced on Instagram that she identifies as queer, stating that she found it freeing to "finally embrace and explore [her] queerness."
+On 30 June 2021, she announced on Instagram that she identifies as queer, stating that she found it freeing to "finally embrace and explore my queerness."
 On 24 October 2021, Balfour announced on Instagram that she and Abbi Jacobson had been romantically involved for a year.
 They married in Brooklyn, New York, in 2023.